petazeta/youronlineshop/README.md

 Find us at github.com and sourceforge.net for more information.

 >**Tip**: There is also available for purchasing a tool named dbmanager.
-This tool is very useful to edit the database records.
+This tool is very useful to edit ORM database records.
 Get more information at: [DbManager](http://youronlineshop.sourceforge.net/dbmanager)